AbeEstrada/timecamp-cli/README.md

-# TimeCamp CLI
+# TimeCamp third party cli app

-An unofficial TimeCamp cli app
+If you like me, don't want to install any of the official TimeCamp apps, or use their website, here is an alternative for you.

 ## API